DataSystemsGroupUT/SPARKSQLRDFBenchmarking/docs/StorageRanking_NH.md

 ### Figures of experiment results for Storage Backends
 ---

-These figures show the comparative representation of Storage backends (i.e. HDFS [CSV,AVRO, PARQUET, ORC], and HIVE) for 100M, 250M, and 500M respectively.
+These figures show the comparative representation of Storage file formats (i.e. HDFS [CSV,AVRO, PARQUET, ORC]) for 100M, 250M, and 500M respectively.

-*Please note that the following ranking figures include Hive as a 5^th storage backend.
-However, we have excluded Hive and for simpolicity kept only the HDFS storage file formats (CSV, AVro, ORC, and Parquet).
-Figures of ranking the storage dimension (excluding Hive) can be shown [here](https://datasystemsgrouput.github.io/SPARKSQLRDFBenchmarking/StorageRanking_NH).

 #### 100M Triples Storage BackendsRanking Scores